Light-Labs/media-metadata-schemas/README.md

 ## Overview

-The Zora Protocol requires media that is minted on its smart contracts contain a URI pointing to its metadata.
+The SIP-009 requires media that is minted on its smart contracts contain a URI pointing to its metadata.

-The Zora Protocol maintains zero opinion about the structure of that metadata.
+The SIP-009 maintains zero opinion about the structure of that metadata.
 It is explicitly not enforceable at the blockchain level.

+However, the SIP-016 defines a json schema and more properties to standardize the metadata.

-As such, this repository will serve as the source of truth of community supported metadata schemas described by JSON Schema, and will generate Types, Parsers, Generators, and Validators that will be served through the [Zora Development Kit (ZDK)](https://github.com/ourzora/zdk)
+This repository contains tools to for the SIP-016 JSON Schema, and will generate Types, Parsers, Generators, and Validators.stac

 ## Usage